It's Right. It's On Time. Or It's FREE!

-- Uses same 4 standardized base colors all the time (Cyan, Magenta, Yellow and Black)
+- It uses the same 4 standardized base colors all the time (cyan, magenta, yellow and black)

 - Small dots of these colors are printed at different angles to create the printed image

-- Most widely used and cost effective color system in commercial printing
+- The most widely used and cost effective color system in commercial printing

-- Significantly cheaper than toner based printing for larger quantity runs
+- It's significantly cheaper than toner based or digital printing for larger quantity runs

 Also see Color in the Printing Process

-for more information on four color process in commercial printing.
+for more information on the use of four color process in commercial printing.